Watcher (comics)

 The Watchers are a race of fictional extraterrestrials appearing in American comic books published by Marvel Comics.
-They are commonly depicted as all-powerful beings who watch over the fictional multiverses and the stories that take place in them, and are not allowed to interact with other characters, though they have done so on several occasions, when the situation demanded it.
+They are commonly depicted as all-powerful beings who watch over the fictional universes and the stories that take place in them, and are not allowed to interact with other characters, though they have done so on several occasions, when the situation demanded it.
 Created by Stan Lee and Jack Kirby, the first Watcher to appear in the comics—named Uatu—debuted in Fantastic Four #13 (April 1963).

 The Watchers have been featured in several forms of media outside of comics.
 In the Marvel Cinematic Universe (MCU), they first appeared in the film Guardians of the Galaxy Vol. 2 (2017); Uatu (voiced by Jeffrey Wright) has a main role in the Disney+ series, What If...?
-(2021).
+(2021-2024).